krayin/krayin-docs/docs/1.x/graphql-shop-api/cart.md

 ## Get Cart

-You can get all the  Cart from the Bagisto store.
+You can get all the  Cart from the Krayin store.
 You can achieve this job by using the `Cart` API call.

 - Headers